-I am a postgraduate researcher at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne, Australia.
-My specialisation is in particle and astrophysics, in which I received my diploma degree from Humboldt University, Berlin, Germany.
+Previously, I completed my PhD at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne, Australia.
+My specialisation is in high energy particle and astrophysics, in which I received my diploma degree from Humboldt University, Germany.

 A list of my publications can be found here: list of publications